deco-cx/deco/README.md

 # Getting Started

+> [!TIP]
-It takes less than 1 minute to get up and running with Deco.
+> It takes less than 1 minute to get up and running with Deco.

 1. Visit [deco.new](https://deco.new) and choose a template.
 2. Choose a name and create a site.
 This gives you a free [`deco-sites`](https://github.com/deco-sites/) GitHub repository and your very own `*.deco.site` domain.
-3. Finally, follow the instructions to clone your repo and run your development server locally, or deploy to Deno Deploy with one click for free.
+3. Follow the instructions to clone your repo and run your development server locally, _or_ deploy to Deno Deploy with one click for free.

 **Your site is now ready** to edit with our beautiful visual CMS.
 All changes will be saved to git!